apiaryio/api-blueprint/API Blueprint Specification.md

 #### Description
 This section specifies a [link relation type](https://tools.ietf.org/html/rfc5988#section-4) for the given action as specified by [RFC 5988](https://tools.ietf.org/html/rfc5988).

+> **NOTE:** The link relation identifiers should be unique per resource in the blueprint document.

 #### Example

 	# Task [/tasks/{id}]